Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

 \subsection{Related Work}

-Tensors, or multidimensional arrays, arise in problems in the sciences and engineering \citep{hore_tensor_2016,koniusz_sparse_2016,schwab_global_2019,zhang_denoising_2020}, and there is a need to develop principled statistical theory and methodology for these data.
+Tensors, or multidimensional arrays, arise in problems in the sciences and engineering, and there is a need to develop principled statistical theory and methodology for these data.
 Tensor data analysis techniques are closely tied to spectral methods, which have myriad applications in high-dimensional statistics \citep{chen_spectral_2021}, including in principal component analysis, spectral clustering, and as initializations for nonconvex algorithms \citep{chi_nonconvex_2019}.
-With the ubiquity of spectral methods, there has also been a development of both theory and methodology for fine-grained statistical inference with spectral methods, though the existing theory is limited to specific settings, and may not be applicable to tensors.
+With the ubiquity of spectral methods, there has also been a development of both theory and methodology for fine-grained statistical inference with spectral methods, though the existing theory is limited to specific settings, and may not apply to tensors.

 Algorithms for high-order clustering have relied on convex relaxations \citep{chi_provable_2020} or spectral relaxation \citep{wu_general_2016}.
-Perhaps the most closely related results for high-order clustering are in \citet{han_exact_2021}, who consider both statistical and computational thresholds for perfect cluster recovery.
+Perhaps the most closely related results for high-order clustering are in \citet{han_exact_2021}, which consider both statistical and computational thresholds for perfect cluster recovery.
 Their proposed algorithm HLloyd is a generalization of the classical Lloyd's algorithm for K-Means clustering to the tensor setting.
 Similarly, \citet{luo_tensor_2022} consider the statistical and computational limits for clustering, but they focus on expected misclustering error.
-Unlike these previous works, our model allows for mixed-memberships, and hence we are not estimating discrete memberships.
+Unlike these previous works, our model allows for mixed memberships, which is a more difficult estimation problem, as the membership parameters are no longer discrete.
+Furthermore, our main theoretical results concern the output of the HOOI algorithm that is widely used for tensor singular vector estimation and may be of independent interest, whereas these previous works have primarily focused on algorithms explicitly tailored to the tensor blockmodel setting.